Canadian Scottish Regiment (Princess Mary's): Canadian Scottish Regiment (Princess Mary’s) Regimental Museum

 The Museum presents, researches and preserves items of historic significance to the regiment and to the Infantry Branch.
 The artifacts assist military historians and serve as a training aid to teach regimental history.
 (48.4352°N 123.3639°W), with displays of weapons, uniforms, medals and other items.
 The museum features a collection of small arms and regimental artifacts.
 The Museum is open in June, July and August on Tuesdays to Fridays from 10am to 4pm.
 From September to May the Museum is open on Tuesdays from 10am to 2pm.

 The museum is affiliated with: CMA, CHIN, OMMC, BCMA, GVMMWG, and Virtual Museum of Canada.

 Freedom of the City

 The Freedom of the City was exercised by the Canadian Scottish Regiment (Princess Mary's) in Victoria, British Columbia on June 6, 1964, and in 2012.
 A brass plaque on the south face of the British Columbia Maritime Museum in Victoria, B.C. commemorates the granting of this honour.
 It was also exercised in Nanaimo, British Columbia on October 5, 1974; May 20, 1990 and September 16, 2012.

 Cadet Corps

-Four Royal Canadian Army Cadets corps on Vancouver Island are affiliated to The Canadian Scottish Regiment (Princess Mary's).
+Three Royal Canadian Army Cadets corps on Vancouver Island are affiliated to The Canadian Scottish Regiment (Princess Mary's).

-Cadet Corps affiliated to the Canadian Scottish are entitled to wear traditional regimental accoutrements on their uniforms and receive modest support from the regiment and its association.
+Cadet Corps affiliated to the Canadian Scottish are entitled to wear traditional regimental accoutrements on their uniforms and receive moderate support from the regiment and its association.

+2308 RCACC, once located in Port Alberni, disbanded at some point between 2017 (when it was last mentioned in Regional Routine Orders) and 2023.
+The corps is still remembered in spirit through the annual 'four corps' gathering held on every Victoria Day weekend.